Zelenskyy co-hosts a summit in Albania seeking more war support from southeastern Europe

 Securing further support is key to Ukraine's leader while his country faces battlefield challenges.
 Zelenskyy on Sunday announced that 31,000 Ukrainian soldiers have been killed in action since Russia's invasion — the first time that Kyiv had confirmed the number of its losses.

-Eleven countries from southeastern Europe, including some of Ukraine's neighbors, attended the Albania summit, three of them with online messages, along with officials from the European Union and other international institutions.
+Eleven countries from southeastern Europe, including some of Ukraine's neighbors, attended the Albania summit, three of them participating online, along with officials from the European Union and other international institutions.

 U.S. Secretary of State Antony Blinken visited Albania earlier this month.